shimat/opencvsharp/README.md

 https://www.learnopencv.com/install-opencv-4-on-ubuntu-18-04/

-OpenCvSharp may not work on Unity platform.
-Please consider using [OpenCV for Unity](https://www.assetstore.unity3d.com/en/#!/content/21088)
+**OpenCvSharp won't work on Unity and Xamarin platform.** For Unity, please consider using [OpenCV for Unity](https://www.assetstore.unity3d.com/en/#!/content/21088) or some other solutions.

 ## Usage
 For more details, see **[samples](https://github.com/shimat/opencvsharp_samples/)** and **[Wiki](https://github.com/shimat/opencvsharp/wiki)** pages.